 *The Principal may at any time vary the above timeline as required.

-# All candidates who have been interviewed but have been unsuccessful will be notified via email on this day.
+# All candidates who have been interviewed but have been unsuccessful in gaining a position for 2022 will be notified via email by this day.
 Given the number of candidates to be interviewed, it is impossible for the Principal to phone each unsuccessful applicant whilst at the same time, be cognisant about the need to inform all candidates successful or otherwise in a timely manner.
-Feedback from interview can be provided at a later date, upon request.

 Interested applicants should submit the following via email:

-Please note that only these three documents, should be submitted as your application and all submissions must be emailed to the address outlined below.
+Please note that only these two documents (Teaching Application Form and Introductory Letter), should be submitted as your application for teaching staff positions, with the POL application form submitted in addition if you are a POL applicant.
+All applications must be emailed to the address outlined below.